A Survey on Deep Learning for Theorem Proving: Tasks and Methods

 Most tactic-based models in ITPs use beam search to sample multiple tactic predictions per step with breadth-first~\citep{holist}, depth-first~\citep{coqgym}, or best-first heuristics~\citep{gptf} to traverse the search space.
 In particular, GPT-$f$~\citep{gptf} and FMSCL~\citep{curriculum_learning} train language models with outcome and proof size objectives as value functions to perform the best-first search.
-Besides these methods, \citet{holophrasm, smartcoq, synthesize_hol4, tacticzero, likelihood_search, htps, dt-solver, llm_mcts} combine MCTS or use reinforcement learning to train and guide the search procedure.
-For example, HTPS~\citep{htps} adopts an AlphaZero~\citep{alphazero}-like approach with online training, and DT-Solver~\citep{dt-solver} improves MCTS with dynamic tree sampling and proof-level value function.
-Additionally, COPRA~\citep{copra} implements a language-agent method that leverages GPT-4 to perform a backtracking search based on the proof history.
+Besides these methods, \citet{holophrasm, smartcoq, synthesize_hol4, tacticzero, likelihood_search, htps, dt-solver, llm_mcts} combine MCTS or use RL to train and guide the search procedure.
+For example, TacticZero~\citep{tacticzero} employs the policy gradient to jointly learn tactic prediction and proof search, HTPS~\citep{htps} adopts an AlphaZero~\citep{alphazero}-like approach with online training, and DT-Solver~\citep{dt-solver} improves MCTS with dynamic tree sampling and proof-level value function.
+Additionally, COPRA~\citep{copra} implements a language-agent method that uses GPT-4 to perform a backtracking search based on the proof history, and TrialMaster~\citep{tae} finetunes LLMs with trial-and-error data to do backtracking.